Tell monument

 How William Tell became a monument

-The court lime tree on today's town hall square had become weak in the 16th century, whereupon the village bailiff Bessler had a stone fountain built in 1567.
-A similar fountain with a statue of Tell was erected at today's entrance to the church square.
-Both fountains marked the alleged positions of Tell and the boy at the apple shoot.
+The lime tree on today's Rathausplatz had become weak in the 16th century, whereupon the village bailiff Bessler had a stone fountain built in 1567.
+A similar fountain with a statue of Tell was placed at today's entrance to the church square.
+Both fountains marked the alleged positions of Tell and the boy at the apple shooting.

-In 1859, Landammann Alexandre Muheim brought a monumental Zurich plaster figure from the Freischiessen in Zurich to Altdorf.
+In 1859, Landammann Alexandre Muheim brought a monumental Zurich plaster statue from the Freischiessen from Zurich to Altdorf.
 However, the statue could not withstand the adverse weather for long and so a long-term solution was sought over the next 20 years.

-Through self-financing and a donation from the Swiss Confederation, the bronze project cast in Paris by Thiebaud Frères could be realised.
-It was stipulated in writing that William Tell was to be depicted as a man proud of freedom, bold and determined, and dressed in the peasant costume customary in the country.
-The sculptor Richard Kissling carried out the commission between 1882 and 1895 exactly according to these specifications.
-Thus the new monument could be inaugurated with a grand ceremony on 28 August 1895.
+Through self-financing and a donation from the Federation, the bronze project cast in Paris by Thiebaud Frères was realised.
+It was stipulated in writing that William Tell was to be depicted as a man proud of his freedom, bold and determined, dressed in the customary peasant costume.
+The sculptor Richard Kissling completed the commission between 1882 and 1895 exactly according to these specifications.
+The new monument was inaugurated with a grand ceremony on 28 August 1895.

-How about taking a look at the Tell monument not only from the outside, but also from the inside?
-Our expert guides will lead you through the old walls and present you with exciting background knowledge.
+How about visiting the Tell Monument with a guide?
+Our expert guides will lead you through the ancient walls and provide you with exciting background information;

 Nearby